 Our curriculum is specially tailored to assure students of the best possible preparation at the lowest possible cost.

 Full-time students in the Georgia bar track – those who plan to complete their LL.M. and take the Georgia bar examination – must complete their degree in the spring semester to be eligible for the summer Georgia bar exam.
-LL.M. students planning to sit for a U.S. bar examination, including California or New York, must familiarize themselves with the requirements of that state.

 Track 2 Curriculum

 Our bar preparation track curriculum is designed to meet the specific requirements of the Georgia Board of Bar Examiners.

 |Constitutional Law I* or Group 1 or 2 Elective||3 credit hours|

 |Constitutional Law II* or Group 1 or 2 Elective||3 credit hours|